Ask the average person to picture a jazz musician, and there’s a good chance they’ll think of a trumpet player...

 In the early 1950s he was a member of Gerry Mulligan’s quartet, which was unusual for its lack of a chordal instrument, before a series of records that featured his light, delicate singing voice helped turn him into a major star.

 He struggled with addiction for years, and the jazz documentary Let’s Get Lost juxtaposes his sunken appearance in the late 1980s with his earlier film star good looks.

 However, prior to his mysterious death in Amsterdam in 1988, he had actually had something of a revival, making some of his most technically impressive recordings whilst spending most of his final years in Europe.

-The vocal records Chet Baker Sings and It Could Happen To You are more famous but, from a trumpet perspective, this 1958 recording might be more interesting.
+The vocal records Chet Baker Sings and It Could Happen To You are more famous but, from a trumpet perspective, this 1958 album is perhaps more interesting.

 Morgan was a jazz trumpet prodigy, who was proclaimed as Clifford Brown’s heir apparent when he burst onto the scene as a teenager in the mid-1950s.

 He was a long time member of Art Blakey’s Jazz Messengers and had an extensive relationship with Blue Note Records, with his boogaloo-tinged ‘The Sidewinder’ becoming a massive hit and helping to establish the label’s signature sound.

 A run of albums in the 1960s, including Delightfulee, Search For The New Land, Cornbread and The Procrastinator are all packed with brilliant tunes, largely written by Lee Morgan himself, and played by wonderful bands.